-The RDPSP Conceptual Landscape Plan, Figure 7-1, is driven by the desire to integrate the proposed community into to the Reche Canyon community and to create an identifiable sense of place.
+The RDPSP landscape shown in detail in SECTION 7 Recreation, Open Space and Landscape is driven by the desire to integrate the proposed community into to the Reche Canyon community and to create an identifiable sense of place.
 Landscape and streetscape elements will be used to create visual continuity throughout the area.
 Community elements such as entries, streetscapes, and walls will establish the design theme for the community by reinforcing design hierarchy and by providing a reassurance of the community areas and boundaries.
 These features are created through a thematic blend of hardscape and planting elements.